urbit/urbit.org-reloaded/content/using/install.md

 Either command will create a directory called `sampel-palnet/` and begin building your ship.
 It may take a few minutes.

-When your ship is finished booting, you will see the `~sampel-palnet:chat-cli/` prompt.
-Press `Ctrl-x` to switch from chat-cli into Dojo.
+When your ship is finished booting, you will see either the `~sampel-palnet:dojo>` or `~sampel-palnet:chat-cli/` prompt.
+If you're seeing `:chat-cli` press `Ctrl-x` to switch into Dojo.
 At that point, you should permanently erase your keyfile from your machine.

 ## The Dojo